nickoppen/Outlook-Backup/README.md

 This little routine breaks the dependence the outlook user has on the Outlook application to store old email files.
 If you want to back up your email in a way that allows you to move to a different email application, this routing extracts all email from .pst files currently linked to Outlook and stores them in a regular database.

-## WARNING: The code contains "in the clear" usenames and passwords.
+### WARNING: The code contains "in the clear" usenames and passwords.
 Use only in an otherwise secure environment.

 I wrote this using VBA on Outlook 2013.
 I'm quite happy with the results on this platform but I have no idea if it works with any other version.

 My FTP server and mySQL database are the inbuilt apps that came with my QNAP NAS box that I bought in 2008.
-I believe that newer versions have similar capabilities.
+Newer versions have similar capabilities.
+QNAP now has a version of PostGreSQL an Synology supports MariaDB.
 I connect to the database via ODBC64.
 The FTP client is the command line tool supplied with Win10.

 # Requirements
 1. An SQL database (I'm using mySQL version 5.0.27 on my QNAP box)